daphnevee/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | C           | 2021-01-01 | ramen        | 12    | N      | null    |
 | C           | 2021-01-01 | ramen        | 12    | N      | null    |
 | C           | 2021-01-07 | ramen        | 12    | N      | null    |

+#### Assumptions:
+Based from the output produced by both queries, it can be observed that Customer A must have enjoyed the curry item from the menu because a week later, they joined the restaurant's loyalty program as a member and ordered the curry item again.
+Customer A then must have also liked the ramen item from the menu because they consecutively ordered it at most three times in two days.
+As for Customer B, they must have enjoyed the sushi item because a week later, they joined the loyalty program as a member and ordered the sushi item again.
+Similar with Customer A, they also liked the ramen item from the menu as they ordered it twice.